 - “One-on-One” Counseling

 - Venture Capitalist Network

 - Kauffman FastTrac

-Among those challenges, Mejia said, are sustainability for business startups and the need to access capital for entrepreneurs.
+Among those challenges are sustainability for business startups and the need to access capital for entrepreneurs.
 A venture capital firm will be involved in the project, along with the Greater Brownsville Incentives Corporation, Brownsville’s ‘type’ economic development organization.

-Mejia said BCIC is working on a “Request for Proposal” process to attract engineers and architects that wish to work on the project.
-He said a groundbreaking ceremony could be held by mid-Summer.
+BCIC is working on a “Request for Proposal” process to attract engineers and architects that wish to work on the project.
+A groundbreaking ceremony could be held by mid-Summer.